wilmerhenao/blockchain-developer-bootcamp-final-project/README.md

 # SPANISH21

-The program runs locally at http://localhost:3000 Web3.js and React
+The program runs locally at http://localhost:3000

+Uses Web3.js and React

 My address for the NFT is: 0x3aCB510a50D29bb5e560fAC20B104c8D5DC9a357

 Please check the video on YouTube to see how everything works: https://youtu.be/j4A9h6I7kaU

+The contract is deployed with 2 Ether to Ropsten:
+0xbE1926b7B29581C0f8E6C7877205BDd2a721A2D1

 ### Installing the dapp